jeffreykegler/hoonlint/misc/whitespace.md

 If there is one runechild before the running, it is called the **head** of the running hoon.

-There are current two kinds of regular runnings.
+There are current three kinds of regular runnings.

-A 1-running has a head.
-A 0-running has no head.
+* A **0-running** has no head.

-* The current 0-running rules are
+The current 0-running rules are
 BUCCEN (`$%`),
 BUCCOL (`$:`),
 BUCWUT (`$?`),